 In The Anime

 Season 1 Episode 1 The main character accepts his "contract" to catch "loose souls" while saying " Boku wo dare da to omote yagaru."
 Although not used in the English dub, a lot of people, particularly Mecha fans, fairly recognize this as "Just who the hell do you think I am?!"
 Just before that, we get a peek at his mail and he has an email signed by Konoha Sakura.
 Episode 2 Chapter 2's BMW metaphor and Peanuts Art Shift.
 The 6-series model was altered by changing out its front fascia with that of the late-production E46 3-series.
 Elsea says "I'm one hell of a little sister!", a reference to Black Butler.
 Episode 3 When Mio is asked what she would do for lunch, she responds " If there is no bread, let me eat sweets."
 Keima teaches Elsie something useful...along with a loud and clear shout-out to the opening of .
 Heidi, Girl of the Alps A Zaku head on the fourth day, an interstellar locomotive on the fifth day, and a pumpkin carriage.
 (From chapters 4 & 5) Keima (learning to waltz): Up, Up, Down, Down, L, R, L...
 Episode 4 " So, as I play - Unlimited Blade Works!"
 (From chapter 6) The background music during Keima and Elsie's commentary about the game sounds similar to " Gonna Fly Now" from .
 Rocky The background music, while Keima is illustrating what a loop bug is to Elsie, is similar to, if not the same as, " Raiders' March" from .
 Raiders of the Lost Ark As the people who have failed to clear Sora's route are shown, this piece of music by Frederic Chopin is heard: Piano Sonata No.2 in B Flat Minor Op.
 35, 3rd movement, Marche funebre: Lento.
 Keima does Lelouch's signature pose, with the determination to clear Sora's route.
 The illustration in the preview is by Misato Mitsumi, who was the character designer for To Heart 2...
 And on Keima's PFP screen is Konomi Yuzuhara.
 Episode 5 Episode 6 Kanon's pet turtle is named Keitaro Episode 7 Kanon's descent as Elsie wonders how they can find someone who's invisible is a shout-out to the Major's descent from Ghost in the Shell.
 Episode 8 Chapter 11's silhouettes.
 The title of Keima's segment is "I Think, Therefore I Fantasize", a parody of René Descartes' famous quote "I think, therefore I am".
-Episode 9 The arrival of the Black Ships from chapter 13.
+Near the beginning of Elsie's song, she grows the "strawberries" using the method from My Neighbor Totoro Episode 9 The arrival of the Black Ships from chapter 13.
 Keima henshins while shouting "KAAAMIIII NOOOOMIIII" with all the original sound effects.
-Episode 10 During the library club's meeting regarding adding a new electronic media section, someone suggests Idol Master and Dead or Alive to be part of the check-out material.
-The name of the guy that suggested Idol Master and Dead or Alive is Wakaki.
-Shiori quotes Otto von Bismarck: "Only a fool learns from his own mistakes.
+Episode 10 During the library club's meeting regarding adding a new electronic media section, someone suggests Idol Master and to be part of the check-out material.
+Dead or Alive The name of the guy that suggested Idol Master and is Wakaki.
+Dead or Alive Shiori quotes Otto von Bismarck: "Only a fool learns from his own mistakes.
 The wise man learns from the mistakes of others."
 (There's a similar quote in the manga, chapter 14, p.17, but it seems to be garbled by the translation.)
 Chapter 15's Black Jack shout-out becomes a full-on Imagine Spot, with Keima as Black Jack and Elsie as Pinoko.
 Episode 11 At one point, Shiori is reading a novel called .
 Ergo Proxy Episode 12 Dejiko can be seen running during an Imagine Spot between Elsie and Keima.
 Keima's secret technique has him wailing on all six of his game controllers, feet in the air like Fubuki.
 Mercifully the associated Fanservice was not included.
 Later, when Elsie recalls what she saw, Keima was wearing a certain Red Jacket...
 Hey...
 I don't remember playing that game with horses...
 Season 2 Episode 1 The recap sequence is based on .
 Dragon Quest II Somehow has a shout out to itself: "Wait.
 Didn't you watch the first season?"
 The dating sim character Keima is trying to "conquer" in this episode is apparently Yuri Sakazaki Episode 2 Episode 5 Keima turning into Snoopy One of the girls in Keima's games looks suspiciously like Takao from .
 D-Frag!
 Episode 7 Elsea briefly turned into a South Park character.
 On Chihiro's wall is a poster that says Stay Clam and Carry, a reference to the motto of Hitchhikers Guide to the Galaxy Episode 8 Episode 10 Episode 12 Keima compares dating-sim heroines to , with himself in the place of that character.
 The Girl Who Leapt Through Time "B's Ware" or does that actually mean BioWare?
 It's a Shout-Out to Key, considering the logo has the same style (red underline and black alphabet).
 The fact that the game's scenario is amazing despite having a bad art style is a Shout-Out/ Take That to Kanon.
 Also, "B's ware" sounds like "Visual Art's" in Japanese.
 Or could be from "C's Ware" who made games like .
 Divi-Dead

 In The Novel